 That said, yield is only one lens.
 Houses historically deliver stronger capital appreciation on Long Island because the underlying land value grows while condo units compete with new supply.
 For an investor whose thesis is long-term appreciation in a premium New York metro, the house's lower yield may be acceptable as the price of land exposure.
 For an investor focused on cash flow, the apartment math is cleaner, though the HOA line is a permanent tax on net income that can rise annually.

-Short-Term Letting Breaks Even at 39% Occupancy
+Short-Term Letting Breaks Even at 37% Occupancy

-The gross break-even occupancy for a 3-bed Long Island house is 39%.
-That is the occupancy at which short-term gross revenue equals the annual rent a long-term lease would produce; it is a floor, not a target, because it ignores the higher cost stack on the short-term side.
+The gross break-even occupancy for a 3-bed Long Island house is 37%.
+That is the occupancy at which short-term gross revenue equals the annual rent a long-term rental would produce; it is a floor, not a target, because it ignores the higher cost stack on the short-term side.
 The market median occupancy is 40%, which clears the gross break-even but, as the cost table shows, still produces a negative net yield after the full cost stack is applied.
 For short-term letting to beat long-term on net income in this market, occupancy would need to sit well above the current 40% median, which is a high bar in a metro where New York's Local Law 18 has diverted much of the nightly demand away from the suburbs.

 View Long Island in the dashboard → Free preview · every bedroom count and property type